Celtic Colours International Festival begins on the Friday of each Canadian Thanksgiving weekend.

 World Class Concerts

-At one of the many concerts you’ll find some of the world’s finest musicians sharing the stage with Cape Breton’s best singers, dancers, players, story-tellers and culture bearers in venues that range from community halls and churches to modern schools and theatres.
-With Celtic Colours’ ambitious schedule (as many as six concerts a day), it is simply impossible to see and hear everything.
-The organizers of the Festival realize this and take special care in the programming of each show so that it is possible to get a taste of all that the Festival has to offer on any given day.
+At any one of the many concerts you’ll find some of the world’s finest musicians sharing the stage with Cape Breton’s best singers, dancers, players, story-tellers and culture bearers in venues that range from community halls and churches to modern schools and theatres.
+With Celtic Colours’ ambitious schedule (as many as eight concerts a day), it is simply impossible to see and hear everything.
+The organizers of the Festival realize this and take special care in the programming of each concert so that it is possible to get a taste of all that the Festival has to offer on any given day.
 Whether it’s Gaelic singing, Cape Breton fiddling, local dance traditions, or world-class bagpiping, you can tailor your musical experiences to suit your tastes.

 Community Cultural Events